AMC Gremlin: 1977

 Starting with the 1977 models, all VAM Gremlins were powered by the 258 CID I6 regardless of trim level.
 The exterior featured the shorter new front end clip and rear end treatment as did the U.S. models.
 The 1977 Gremlin X model included a new digital tachometer and three-point retractable seatbelts, as well as new in-house VAM designs for the seats.
 The sporty side decal was slightly revised.
 The seatbelts on the base Gremlin were also changed to three-point units, which were fixed and lacked retractable mechanisms.
 The option list was expanded with the possibility of ordering a factory air conditioning system for the first time in the VAM line, which was available only in the X model.
 The previously optional dealership-offered universal air conditioning system remained available for the base model.
-The VAM Gremlin X (along with the 1977-1979 American ECD, Concord DL four-door equivalent) would be the only VAM car with the 258 I6 engines to be available with a factory air conditioning system, as all other VAM models with it would be 282 CID units.
+The VAM Gremlin X (along with the 1977-1979 American ECD, Concord DL four-door equivalent) would be the only VAM car with the 258 I6 engines to be available with a factory air conditioning system, as all other VAM models with it would be 282 CID versions.
 Around 6,800 VAM Gremlins were sold during 1977.